trevev/EvansBioinf/markdownCheatSheet.md

 #Markdown Cheat Sheet
 Quick reference for Markdown formatting commands

-To see the plain text file on Github, Click on the file and select Raw view.
+To see the plain text file on Github, click on the file and select Raw view.

 Separate paragraphs with one or more blank lines...